 Report on Other Legal and Regulatory Requirements

-8 As required by Section 143(3) of the Act we report that:
+2. As required by Section 143(3) of the Act we report that:

-(a) We have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purposes of our audit.
+a) We have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purposes of our audit.

 b) In our opinion proper books of account as required by law have been kept by theCompany so far as it appears from our examination of those books.

-(c) The Balance Sheet the Statement of Profit and Loss and the Cash Flow Statementdealt with by this Report are in agreement with the books of account.
+c) The Balance Sheet the Statement of Profit and Loss (including Other ComprehensiveIncome)the Statement of Cash Flows and the Statement of Changes in Equity dealt with bythis Report are in agreement with the relevant books of account.

-(d) In our opinion the aforesaid financial statements comply with the AccountingStandards prescribed under section 133 of the Act as applicable.
+d) In our opinion the aforesaid Standalone Ind AS Financial Statements comply with theIndian Accounting Standards specified under Section 133 of the Act.

-(e) On the basis of the written representations received from the directors as on 31stMarch 2016 taken on record by the Board of Directors none of the directors isdisqualified as on 31st March 2016 from being appointed as a director in terms of Section164 (2) of the Act.
+e) On the basis of the written representations received from the directors as on March31 2020 taken on record by the Board of directors none of the directors are disqualifiedas on March 31 2020 from being appointed as a director in terms of Section 164(2) of theAct.

-(f) With respect to the adequacy of the internal financial controls over financialreporting of the Company andthe operating effectiveness of such controls refer to ourseparate Report in "Annexure A".
-Our report expresses an unmodified opinion onthe adequacy and operating effectiveness of the Company's internal financial controls overfinancial reporting.
+f) With respect to the adequacy of the internal financial controls over financialreporting with reference to the Standalone Ind AS Financial Statements of the Company andthe operating effectiveness of such controls refer to our separate Report in "AnnexureB".

-h) With respect to the other matters to be included in the Auditor's Report inaccordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 in our opinionand to the best of our information and according to the explanations given to us:
+h) With respect to the other matters to be included in the Auditor's Report inaccordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 as amended inour opinion and to the best of our information and according to the explanations given tous:

 i.
 The Company has disclosed the impact of pending litigations on its financialposition in its Standalone Ind AS Financial Statements Refer Note 40 to theStandalone Ind-AS Financial Statements;

 ii.
-The Company did not have any long-term contracts including derivative contracts forwhich there were any material foreseeable losses under the applicable law or accountingstandards;
+The Company did not have any long-term contracts including derivative contracts forwhich there were any material foreseeable losses;

 iii.
 There has been no delay in transferring amounts required to be transferred tothe Investor Education and Protection Fund by the Company.